vaishnavirai0202/Creditcardfrauddetection/README.md

 Dataset:

-The dataset used for this project contains historical credit card transactions, labeled as genuine or fraudulent.
+The dataset used for this project is a dataset named creditcard.csv from Kaggle https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud and it contains historical credit card transactions, labeled as genuine or fraudulent.
 The data is highly imbalanced, with the majority of transactions being genuine and only a small fraction being fraudulent.

 Methodology: